 Debian has some of the best internal procedures and approaches to its users - for example, it is one of the few FOSS projects that makes a clean breast of things when anything goes wrong.
 Yet few people know of these things.
 Do you agree that Debian does a pretty poor job when it comes to self-promotion?

 You mention transparency.
 That is indeed a great feature of Debian, codified in our Social Contract as "We will not hide problems".
 This "no-bullshit" approach is something that is very important for us.
 While it can be seen in the way issues are discussed, it is also interesting to observe how technology reviews and design of technical solutions happen on Debian mailing lists.
-For example, the debian-devel@ list is often perceived as being very high traffic, which is true, but it is also a place where a lot of experts share their knowledge in high-quality discussions.
+For example, the [email protected] list is often perceived as being very high traffic, which is true, but it is also a place where a lot of experts share their knowledge in high-quality discussions.

 You've mentioned that important values that the Debian project fights for are often neglected by its derivatives.
 Can you cite some examples?